 In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
-These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison.
+These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison between years.

-Adjusted Operating Surplus Ratio 7.5% 3.0% (1.0%) Adjusted Net Financial Liabilities Ratio 19% 16% 31% expenditure & Asset Management Plan required

-Asset Sustainability Ratio Net Asset Renewals
+Adjusted Operating Surplus Ratio 4% 7.5% 3.0% Adjusted Net Financial Liabilities Ratio 31% 19.0% 16.0% Asset Renewal Funding Ratio Net Outlays on Existing Assets Net Asset Renewals - IAMP 79% 28.0% 44.0%